lpwoodhouse/install_docker_ce/README.md

-# Ansible Play: install_docker_centos
+# Ansible Play: install_docker

 ### <sub-heading>

-This play is for installing docker and portainer on a centos host.<br>
+This play is for installing docker and portainer on a linux host.<br>

 ## Requirements